jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Less refactoring when changing the `type`.
-Less dependency on specific implementation, allowing you to switch more easily to another `class`.
+Interface types may give you less to refactor when changing a `type`.
+Less dependency on specific implementation, allowing for an easier switch to another `class`.

 ### Nested Class on Top